BoulderCounty/rcv-rla/README.md

     * CandidateManifest.json
     * CvrExport.json
   * Non-Dominion Files
     * A ballot manifest associated with the contest, also placed in the `c:\rcv-data\bccr` folder on your local system.
-This file should be in Excel (xlsx) format, ideally named `manifest.xlsx` and contain only the following columns (with case and spellings exactly as indicated):
+This file should be in Excel (xlsx) format, ideally named `manifest.xlsx` and it should contain only the following columns (with case and spellings exactly as indicated):
       * **Tray**: Can be populated with 1 for each row, given the use of single-tray tabulators.
       * **Tabulator Number**: The scanning station.
 Must match the format used in the CVR (i.e. three-digit numeric identifiers)
       * **Batch Number**: The batch number